 Internships are short placements within companies working on real projects.
 They give you valuable work experience and can open up doors for your future.

 Internships are short (from several weeks to several month) placements with companies working on real projects.
-The allow you gain valuable work experience and transferable skills in a field you are a interested in.
+They allow you gain valuable work experience and transferable skills in a field you are interested in.
 Many internships include a small stipend or salary.
 One of the major benefits is the ability to network with possible future employers and other people within the industry, and many companies offer previous interns graduate jobs.

 How do I find an Internship?

 The Space Placements in INdustry scheme (SPIN) has been designed to provide an introductory link for undergraduate students considering employment in the space sector and space sector organisations looking to find the most talented and enthusiastic people to ensure the future success of their businesses.

 The Astrophysics Summer Program for International Research Experience is a 10-weeks summer program for students interested in astronomical research at the University of Amsterdam.
 It is open to anyone enrolled in a BSc or MSc in physics or astronomy.

 The Netherlands Institute for Radio Astronomy and the Joint Institute for VLBI ERIC offer a summer studentship for undergraduates in the Netherlands.